I'm an Atlanta photographer who takes soulful, quirky and honest photos ...

-I was born in Atlanta, moved around a lot, and then came back.
+I was born in Atlanta, moved around --30 cities and 5 states -- then came home.

-After graduating from the Art Institute of Atlanta, I took a job at a small newspaper in Thomasville, Georgia, where I photographed hospital teas, horse trainers, pecan farmers, basketball coaches and beauty queens.
+After graduating from the Art Institute of Atlanta, I worked at a small newspaper, where I photographed hospital teas, pecan farmers, and beauty queens.

-I photographed a biker funeral, death penalty protests and Ted Bundy on trial while interning with the Associated Press.
-While a staff photographer for two daily newspapers in Florida, I photographed manatees, spring training, Ronald Reagan, a train derailement and the dedication of a screened-in porch.
+I photographed a biker funeral, death penalty protests and Ted Bundy while interning for the Associated Press.
+While a photographer for two dailies in Florida, I photographed Ronald Reagan, a train derailment and the dedication of a screened-in porch.

 An unexpected life turn took me to Vermont where I fell in love with Bernie Sanders and on to Indiana, where I edited photos for a major daily, and nerded out getting a master’s and PhD.

-After teaching photojournalism at colleges and universities in Florida, Indiana and Mississippi, I returned to Atlanta to earn … you guessed it … yet another degree ... a Master's of Divinity.
+After teaching photojournalism at colleges and universities in Florida, Indiana and Mississippi, I returned to Atlanta to earn my fifth degree--a Master's of Divinity.

-My passion for storytelling with my camera, along with my interest in religious and cultural diversity led my to the field of wedding photojournalism.
+My passion for storytelling with my camera and my interest in religious diversity led my to the field of wedding photojournalism.

-When I'm not photographing weddings, portraits or corporate events, I work on personal photo projects, visit my Mom in a memory-care home, and volunteer at a recovery center.
+When I'm not photographing weddings, portraits or corporate events, I work on personal photo projects, visit friends in a memory-care home, and welcome refugees to our community.